 What are the types of Research Design?

-There are four types of research designs which are:
+There are 4 types of research design which are:

-- Exploratory Research: Just as the word implies, it explores, that is to find out about something by answering the question in “what” or “How” manner.
+- Just as the word implies, it explores, that is to find out about something by answering the question in “what” or “How” manner.

-- Descriptive Research: This is a more in-depth research, that answered the question what and how.
+- This is more in-depth research, that answered the question of what and how.

-- Explanatory Research: This seeks to explain the subject matter being researched and tries to answer the question what, how and why.
+- This seeks to explain the subject matter being researched and tries to answer the question of what, how, and why.

-- Evaluation Research: This is quite extensive as it measures the effectiveness of a program.
+- This is quite extensive as it measures the effectiveness of a program.

 What is Quantitative Research design?

-- Descriptive design research: As the name implies, it is intended to describe the present status of a This type of design does not require hypothesis to begin with.
+- Descriptive design research: As the name implies, it is intended to describe the present status of this type of design that does not require a hypothesis, to begin with.
 These analyses are generated from existing data.